rcowham/go-libp4dlog/README.md

 $ ./log2sql -h
 usage: log2sql [<flags>] [<logfile>...]

 Parses one or more p4d text log files (which may be gzipped) into a Sqlite3 database and/or JSON or SQL format.
-The output of historical Prometheus compatible metrics is also by default.These can be viewed using VictoriaMetrics which is a Prometheus compatible data store, and viewed in Grafana.
+The output of historical
+Prometheus compatible metrics is also on by default.These can be viewed using VictoriaMetrics which is a Prometheus compatible data store, and viewed in Grafana.
 Where referred to in help <logfile-prefix> is the first logfile specified with any .gz or .log suffix removed.

 Flags:
   -h, --help                     Show context-sensitive help (also try --help-long and --help-man).
       --debug=DEBUG              Enable debugging level.
-Bitmask 1/2/4/.../128
       --json                     Output JSON statements (to default or --json.output file).
       --sql                      Output SQL statements (to default or --sql.output file).
       --json.output=JSON.OUTPUT  Name of file to which to write JSON if that flag is set.
 Defaults to <logfile-prefix>.json